evolvingstuff/vdw2/content/posts/stillbirth-reduced-by-vitamin-d-zinc-omega-3-several-studies.md

 #### Omega-3 reduces stillbirth by 4X– Meta-analysis -March 2015

- **<a href="/posts/pregnancy-and-infants-healthier-with-omega-3-supplementation-many-studiesclick-here" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Pregnancy and infants healthier with Omega-3 supplementation - many studies|Click here">Pregnancy and infants healthier with Omega-3 supplementation - many studies|Click here</a>**
+ **<a href="/posts/pregnancy-and-infants-healthier-with-omega-3-supplementation-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Pregnancy and infants healthier with Omega-3 supplementation - many studies">Click here</a>**

 ---